 While attending law school, Mr. Cartee served as Senior Editor of the Alabama Law Review.

 Mr. Cartee was listed in The Best Lawyers in America® for Mergers & Acquisitions in 2019 and the six years immediately preceding.
+He was also named a Law360 2018 MVP for Telecommunications Law.
 During his career, Mr. Cartee has handled hundreds of mergers and acquisitions transactions for public and private clients with an aggregate deal value in the billions of dollars.